coreos/docs/running-coreos/bare-metal/booting-with-pxe/index.md

 ### Setting up pxelinux.cfg

-When configuring the CoreOS pxelinux.cfg there are a few kernel options that may be useful but all are optional:
+When configuring the CoreOS pxelinux.cfg there are a few kernel options that may be useful but all are optional.

+If you plan to use docker, `/var/lib/docker` must have a btrfs filesystem.
+This is most easily accomplished by using btrfs for the entire root filesystem via `rootfstype=btrfs`, although this option is still experimental.

 - **rootfstype=tmpfs**: Use tmpfs for the writable root filesystem.
 This is the default behavior.
-- **rootfstype=btrfs**: Use btrfs in ram for the writable root filesystem.
-Use this option if you want to use docker without any further configuration. *Experimental*
+- **rootfstype=btrfs**: Use btrfs in ram for the writable root filesystem. *Experimental*
 - **root**: Use a local filesystem for root instead of one of two in-ram options above.
 The filesystem must be formatted in advance but may be completely blank, it will be initialized on boot.
 The filesystem may be specified by any of the usual ways including device, label, or UUID; e.g: `root=/dev/sda1`, `root=LABEL=ROOT` or `root=UUID=2c618316-d17a-4688-b43b-aa19d97ea821`.
 - **sshkey**: Add the given SSH public key to the `core` user's authorized_keys file.
 Replace the example key below with your own (it is usually in `~/.ssh/id_rsa.pub`)
 - **console**: Enable kernel output and a login prompt on a given tty.
 The default, `tty0`, generally maps to VGA.
 Can be used multiple times, e.g. `console=tty0 console=ttyS0`